Ask the Experts: All Questions

 It is important that all healthcare providers, both prenatal and pediatric, ensure that maternal RSV vaccination status is clearly documented and communicated.
 Prenatal care providers and birthing hospitals should ensure maternal RSV vaccination is reported to state immunization information systems (registries) and documented in maternal and newborn health records.
 It is also important to provide the pregnant person with a personal record of immunization.

-Failure to document and communicate maternal RSV vaccination may result in extra work for pediatric offices and families to obtain records or in unnecessary administration of nirsevimab (Beyfortus, Sanofi), at a retail cost of approximately $450 per dose.
+Failure to document and communicate maternal RSV vaccination may result in extra work for pediatric offices and families to obtain records or in unnecessary administration of an RSV preventive antibody product.

-RSV vaccination is recommended only once, so the history of RSV vaccination is also important information for future pregnancies when the mother would need to be counseled that RSV vaccination is not an option and the infant should receive nirsevimab after delivery for RSV prevention.
+RSV vaccination is recommended only once at this time, so the history of RSV vaccination is also important information for future pregnancies when the mother would need to be counseled that RSV vaccination is not an option and the infant should receive a preventive antibody product after delivery for RSV prevention.

 No. Simply administer the next dose that is currently recommended, using a vaccine from the same manufacturer, if feasible, even if previous doses in the series were an earlier formulation.